 Flowers that grow in swamp-like areas are varied and can depend on a particular climate.
 You can check with your local extension office to make sure the flowers you choose will grow well in your ecosystem and growing conditions.
 Examples of wetland flowers to try in your swampy garden include:

 - Water hyacinth.
-Hardy to zones 8-11, water hyacinth plants have striking pale purple blooms similar in appearance to hyacinth flowers, hence the name.
+Hardy to zones 8 to 11, water hyacinth plants have striking pale purple blooms similar in appearance to hyacinth flowers, hence the name.
 These floating plants require regular thinning to control spread, however.

 - Northern blue flag.
 The blue flag is a stunning iris that is a perennial swamp bloomer.
 Just watch out for the yellow flag, which is invasive in North America.